ciscoheat/mithril-hx/README.md

 The biggest difference! `import mithril.M` then use `M` instead of `m` for the whole API.
 The only exception is when building the DOM tree with `m()`, if you want autocompletion you need to use lowercase m for that (though uppercase is still supported).

+## Implement an interface

-You'll want to implement some interfaces as well to take advantage of the macro features:
+For classes that will be used in `M.module` it is required to implement one of the following interfaces.
+For others it's not, but it is recommended anyway to take advantage of some nice macro features:

+* Simple syntax for `M.prop`
+* Automatically return `this` in `controller` methods
+* Automatically return `m()` in any function.

+You'll see how this works in the following code examples.

 ## Models